hashicorp/consul/middleware/etcd/README.md

   the proxy middleware.
 * `tls` followed the cert, key and the CA's cert filenames.
 * `debug` allow debug queries.
-Prefix the name with `o-o.debug.` to retrieve extra information in the additional section of the reply in the form of text records:
+Prefix the name with `o-o.debug.` to retrieve extra information in the additional section of the reply in the form of text records.

-    skydns.test.skydns.dom.a.
-300	CH	TXT	"127.0.0.1:0(10,0,,false)[0,]"

-  This shows the complete key as the owername, the rdata of the TXT record has:
-  `host:port(priority,weight,txt content,mail)[targetstrip,group]`.

-  Any errors seen doing parsing will show up like this:

-    .
-0 CH TXT "/skydns/local/skydns/r/a: invalid character '.' after object key:value pair"

-  which shows `a.r.skydns.local.` has a json encoding problem.

 ## Examples